walterhiggins/WMPJS/book-outline.md

     /js dice.roll()

 You should see `NaN` as the result. *NaN* is short for *Not a Number* in Javascript and it means the computed value - the result of the math operations that is - was not a number.
 Do you know why?
-Our function always expects a number (how many sides the dice has) and if we don't give it one then the math won't work as expected.
-Wouldn't it be nice if, when no number is passed to `dice.roll()` it just assumes that we want the roll of a six-sided dice?
-Six-sided dice are after all the most common type of dice.
+Our function always expects a number (how many sides the dice has) and if we don't give it one, the math won't work as expected.
+Wouldn't it be nice if, when no number is passed to `dice.roll()`, it just assumes that we want the roll of a six-sided dice?
+Six-sided dice are - after all - the most common type of dice.
 Let's make another minor change to the *roll* function:

 @@listing dice_v4.js Rolling Dice.
 Default Parameters